Guillemsc/3D-Engine/README.md

 Mainly, the user can look at the memory usage and the framerate within the profiler window.

 ### Hardware
-The hardware windows shows the capabilities of the hardware used by the user.
+The hardware window shows the capabilities of the hardware used by the user.

+### Explorer
+At the explorer window the user can access its Assets directory.
+The explorer will only show folders, .fbx, .png and .tga.

 ## License
 MIT License